ebbanimer/Walking-Dead-Game/README.md

 GUI, or the view would handle too much logic.
 To enable the zombies to move concurrently and simultaneously, the TimerTask was developed in a separate class in the controller and executed in GameController.

-Although the Timer and TimerTask are running in a background thread, it was still necessary to integrate some synchronized threads and processes.
+Although the Timer and TimerTask are running in a separate background thread, it was still necessary to integrate some synchronized threads and processes.
 This was more of a "shoehorned" extra feature that was eventually incorporated into the start frame.
 The producer and consumer patterns were used to construct a new JPanel with an animated zombie that increased and decreased while producer and consumer threads ran in the background.
 The processes of doing this were